Stability and bifurcations in Wilson-Cowan systems with distributed delays, and an application to basal ganglia

+In conclusion, in the case of a strong Gamma kernel, $S_2(\alpha,\beta)$ (see third panel of Fig. \ref{fig.stab.dom}) represents the intersection of all stability regions $S_\tau(\alpha,\beta)$, for any $\tau>0$. \end{exmp}

 The following result follows similarly in the case when equation (\ref{eq.omega}) does not admit any positive roots.
-In this case, the stability domain $S(\alpha,\beta)$ will be unbounded.
+In this case, the stability region $S_\tau(\alpha,\beta)$ will be unbounded.

-\begin{thm} If the equation (\ref{eq.omega}) does not admit any positive real root, the boundary of the stability region $S(\alpha,\beta)$ of the equilibrium state $(u^\star, v^\star)$ of system \eqref{sys.wilson.cowan.dd} is given by the union of the half-line and curve given below:
+\begin{thm} If equation (\ref{eq.omega}) does not admit any strictly positive real root (i.e. $N=1$), the boundary of the stability region $S_\tau(\alpha,\beta)$ of the equilibrium state $(u^\star, v^\star)$ of system \eqref{sys.wilson.cowan.dd} is given by the union of the half-line and curve given below: